 Make the oil and za'atar mix

 This is the easy part.
-Mix 3 tbsp of za'atar with 3 tbsp of extra virgin olive oil.
+Mix 3 tablespoon of za'atar with 3 tablespoon of extra virgin olive oil.
 You will brush this mixture on the manakish the first thing after you roll them.

 Make the spinach filling